webstudio-is/webstudio-community/docs/university/marketplace/form-integrations/n8n.md

 * Set HTTP Method to POST.
 * Copy the “Test Webhook URL” and head over to Webstudio.

-You can learn more about the Webhook node and its parameters [here](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.webhook/).
+You can learn more about the [Webhook node and its parameters](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.webhook/).

 #### Connect the webhook to your Webstudio Form